 - AWS AMIs

 This second method of controlling user capabilities is separate from permission roles/permission schemes, so the Owner role permissions do not apply to them.
 Likewise, the non-role ownership does not apply to objects that use the Owner role (OU, projects, etc).

 The permissions for the non-role type of ownership are fixed and cannot be changed by your organization.
 With this type of ownership, only the owner of an object may edit that object.
 If a user without the permission needed to create an object is made an owner of one of those objects, they can make edits to the specific object they own.
-For example, if a user who cannot create CloudFormation Templates is made the owner of CloudFormation Template ABC, that user can now make edits to ABC, but still cannot create or edit other CloudFormation Templates for which they do not have ownership.
-Conversely, a user can have create permission granted at the global level that allows them to create new CloudFormation Templates, but they won't be able to edit/delete a CFT for which they do not have ownership.
+For example, if a user who cannot create AWS CloudFormation Templates is made the owner of AWS CloudFormation Template ABC, that user can now make edits to ABC, but still cannot create or edit other AWS CloudFormation Templates for which they do not have ownership.
+Conversely, a user can have create permission granted at the global level that allows them to create new AWS CloudFormation Templates, but they won't be able to edit/delete a CFT for which they do not have ownership.